Dave Campo: Dallas Cowboys

 After two seasons with the Hurricanes, Campo followed Johnson to the Dallas Cowboys in 1989 as a defensive assistant coach.
 After Dick Nolan (a Landry holdover) left following the 1990 season, Campo became the defensive backs coach and was a part of two Super Bowl championships (the 1992 and 1993 seasons).
 When Butch Davis left the Cowboys to become the Miami Hurricanes' head coach after the 1994 season, Campo was promoted to defensive coordinator.
 In his first season as defensive coordinator, the Cowboys won the Super Bowl.
 After five seasons as defensive coordinator, Campo was named as the fifth head coach of the Cowboys on January 26, 2000.

 After the firing of Chan Gailey in 2000, he was promoted to the head coaching duties of the Dallas Cowboys, over candidates Joe Avezzano and Hudson Houck.

-Campo's head coaching debut was marred by a successfully executed, surprise on-side kick on the opening kickoff by the underdog Philadelphia Eagles in the season opener.
+Campo's head coaching debut (known as the "Pickle Juice Game") was marred by a successfully executed, surprise on-side kick on the opening kickoff by the underdog Philadelphia Eagles in the season opener.
 Later in the game, the Cowboys lost Joey Galloway, their prize off-season free agent acquisition, for the season and quarterback Troy Aikman for several games with a concussion (Aikman would retire upon the conclusion of the season).
 The Cowboys lost to the Eagles 41–14 and ultimately finished the season at 5–11.

 With considerably lower expectations for the 2001 season after Aikman's retirement, the Cowboys again finished 5–11, but Campo was given credit by many for getting the most out of a less talented team.
 However, Campo was harshly criticized after a Thanksgiving Day game against the Denver Broncos when, trailing 26–10 early in the fourth quarter, Dallas scored a touchdown to make the score 26–16.
 Campo at first decided to go for two which would narrow the lead to 8 points (a one possession game) but after a timeout decided to kick the extra point leaving Dallas down by 9 points and needing two possessions rather than one.
 Dallas was only able to score one more touchdown and lost 26–24.